fred-lev/k8s-lab/README.md

 k8s-lab-worker-02       Ready    <none>                 30m   v1.20.1
 ```

-## Github actions
+## GitHub actions

-This repo is using GH Actions to execute [super-linter](https://github.com/github/super-linter).
+This repository is using GH Actions to execute [super-linter](https://github.com/github/super-linter).

-I am mostly interested in linting the ansible (YAML), terraform(HCL) and markdown files in the repo using:
+I am mostly interested in linting the ansible (YAML), terraform(HCL) and Markdown files in the repository using:

 - ansible-lint
 - markdownlint